pantheon-systems/documentation/source/_docs/dns-providers/namecheap.md

 5. Repeat steps 1-4 for the second AAAA record value provided by Pantheon.
 There are two AAAA records for improved uptime and reliability.

 ### CNAME Record
-The CNAME record is only required if you wish to include `www` within your site's primary domain name.
+The CNAME record is required if you wish to include `www` within your site's primary domain name.

 1. From the **Advanced DNS** tab, click the **Add New Record** button.
 2. Select **CNAME Record** for the Type and enter **www** in the **Host** field and enter the CNAME record value provided by Pantheon (e.g. `live-example.pantheonsite.io`) in the **Value** field.